 When to visit your doctor

-If the pain doesn’t improve, it radiates to your legs or produces weakness.
+If the pain doesn’t improve after a few weeks, it radiates to your legs or produces weakness.

-If the pain appears after an injury, or you have fever, bowel, or bladder problems.
+If the pain appears after an injury, if it gets worst with time, or you have fever, bowel, or bladder problems.

 What You Should Know About Back Pain